Search by name, year or event

 959 - Edgar King of Mercia and Northumbria becomes King of all England.

-965 - Westiminster Abbey is founded
+965 - Westminster Abbey is founded

 973 - Northern Kings submit to Edgar at Chester